andrecego/test-utils/README.md

 ## Features

-- Cycle between your file and the test file
+- Cycle between your file and the test file (F1 > Find Match)

 ## Setup by project